 Dressed in a crisp Armani suit, glasses pushed up his nose, the man entered the courtroom with confidence and stood next to the family of the murder victim he was to bring justice to.
 His eyes cut through the criminal on the other side of the room as he imagined Terrence Vendetta in his place.

 "Mr. Boseman, your response."
 The judge announced.
 The blond man stood and looked at the jury.

-"Your honor, this man is guilty and will pay for what he did to the young daughter of Mister and Misses Gadom.
+"Your honour, this man is guilty and will pay for what he did to the young daughter of Mister and Misses Gadom.
 Just like every other sick murder will as long as I am a respected lawyer.
-I, Emmet Boseman, will prove beyond the shadow of a doubt to you, your honor, and the jury, that the man before us today is, in fact, a guilty monster."
+I, Emmet Boseman, will prove beyond the shadow of a doubt to you, your honour, and the jury, that the man before us today is, in fact, a guilty monster."

 Lilianna was entranced by the book in her hands that she missed the sound of the door opening to the library.

 "Hey, Lilianna," Commodore spoke, causing her to jump and stare at him in annoyance.
 "Sorry, I just wanted to thank you for fixing Terrence."

 "Oh, no problem.
 How's your head wound?"
 She asked, setting the book aside as she walked up to him and examined the stitches in his forehead.

 "It still hurts a bit but not as bad as it did.
 Our inner circle doctor fixed it up well though."
 He answered, brushing his fingers across the cut lightly.